 – T.R.
 Andhyarujina, The Kesavananda Bharati Case, (Universal Law Publishing, 2013).

 Many leaders of the Indian Bar assert, Palkhivala should be given credit for creating ‘Doctrine of Basic Structure’.
 Indira Gandhi said, Judges had ‘invented’ the phrase because it did not exist in any Constitution.

 Recently, at the release of Chintan Chandrachud’s book, “Balanced Constitutionalism: Courts and Legislatures in India and the United Kingdom“, Senior Advocate, K.K.
-Venugopal, stirred up a controversy, by urging that the Judgment in Kesavananda must be revisited by a Bench of more than 13 Judges.
+Venugopal, stirred up a controversy by urging, Kesavananda must be revisited by a Bench of more than 13 Judges.

-Several Advocates in a Writ Petition [Diary No. 43118 of 2016] before the Supreme Court prayed for a declaration that the Concept of Basic Structure evolved in the judgment in Kesavananda Bharti v.
+Several Advocates in a Writ Petition [Diary No. 43118 of 2016] before SC prayed for a declaration, concept of Basic Structure evolved Kesavananda Bharti v.
 Union of India, (1973) 4 SCC 225 “is nothing but blasphemy” and has no foundation in jurisprudence.

 Hon’ble Justice Dr. D.Y.
 Chandrachud considered the prayer ‘frivolous‘: “Judgment has been rendered by a Bench of 13 Judges and constitutes a binding precedent.”